This page is for social workers who qualified outside the UK, who want to register to work in Wales.

 Other UK regulatory bodies

-If you decide to work outside of Wales, you will need to contact the regulatory body for that country.
+If you decide to work outside of Wales, you’ll need to contact the regulatory body for that country.

 In the UK these are: